BlueBrain/Monsteer/doc/TechnicalOverview.md

 The steering handling is based on two main components.
 The first component forwards steering messages from the steering application to the NEST simulation.
-The receipt of steering messages is handled through the Zeq library and the forwarded messages are sent through the MUSIC library.
+The receipt of steering messages is handled through the ZeroEQ library and the forwarded messages are sent through the MUSIC library.

 The second component receives messages from the NEST simulation and forwards